Ziyuli1121/Ziyuli1121.github.io/_news/Westlake2025.md

 related_posts: false
 ---

-I am excited to share that I will be joining the AGI Lab @ Westlake University as a visiting student in Summer 2025, advised by [Dr. Chi Zhang](https://icoz69.github.io/).
+I am excited to share that I will be joining the AGI Lab @ Westlake University as a visiting student, advised by [Dr. Chi Zhang](https://icoz69.github.io/).